Coveñas: Transportation

 There are many bus services that go from Tolú.
 There are also boats, however, there are no marinas in the area.
 A boat can come from Tolú and come straight to the beaches.
 People will have to go on the beaches and walk out into shallow waters to get on their boat.
-The town is served by Coveñas Airport, which is a military airport that offers some charter flights from time to time.
+The city is served by Coveñas Airport, which is a military airport that offers some charter flights from time to time.